 \begin{itemize} \item The proposed perceptron theory is applicable to any network architecture with perceptron-like output layer.
-Thus, the potential application range goes far beyond the network architectures we have investigated in the paper.
+Thus, the potential application range goes far beyond the network architectures we have investigated in the article.

-\item The proposed theory enables ranking of different network models for a particular task without direct access to the data, which is important as in many cases data privacy is a huge issue.
+\item The proposed theory enables ranking of networks with different architectures for a particular task by accessing only low-order statistical moments of the postsynaptic sums in the output neurons, which is important as it avoids a common issue of data privacy.

-\item An even more innovative potential use of our theory is for comparing networks without any access to the data nor to the encoding stage of the network.
-As we have shown in the experiments, the results are less accurate but can be considered as a the first filtering step in a multi-stage evaluation process for granting access to the data only to the most promising networks.
+\item A more advanced application of our theory is for comparing networks without having any access to the data or the transformation stage of the network.
+Our experiments showed that the results are less accurate, but maybe still sufficient as the first filtering step in a multi-stage evaluation process for granting access to the data only to the most promising networks.

 \item Last, our approach can not only predict classification accuracies but also be extended to estimate probabilities of observing a certain vector of postsynaptic sums in the output layer.
 This estimation can potentially be used to detect adversarial examples and other outliers.